jpghafary/simple/README.md

 + The application's search engine is found under the packge "search.simple.engine.SearchEngine".
 * The search engine requires 2 objects:
 	+ SearchQuery: the object containing the user's query
-	+ Search Result: an object returned by the search engine
+	+ SearchResult: an object returned by the search engine

 ## Important notice ##